Oba Femi: NXT (2021–2026)

-After a short hiatus, Femi returned at NXT Deadline on December 9, where he entered the Iron Survivor Challenge match in place of an injured Eddy Thorpe and won, earning an NXT Championship match against Trick Williams at NXT: New Year's Evil on January 7, 2025, where he defeated Williams in a triple threat match also involving Thorpe to win the title, becoming the first NIL program graduate to win a top championship in WWE.
+Following a short hiatus, Femi returned at NXT Deadline on December 7, 2024, where he entered the Iron Survivor Challenge match in place of an injured Eddy Thorpe and won, earning an NXT Championship match at NXT: New Year's Evil on January 7, 2025, where he defeated Trick Williams in a triple threat match also involving Thorpe to win the title, becoming the first NIL program graduate to win a top championship in WWE.
 He successfully defended the title against Austin Theory and Grayson Waller in a triple threat match at NXT Vengeance Day on February 15.
+As part of WWE's partnership with TNA Wrestling, Femi appeared on two episodes of Impact! in February.
 At NXT Roadblock on March 11, Femi defeated TNA X Division Champion Moose to retain the title.
 Over the following months, he successfully defended the title against Williams and Je'Von Evans in a triple threat at NXT Stand & Deliver on April 19, Myles Borne at NXT Battleground on May 25, Yoshiki Inamura at NXT The Great American Bash on July 12, and Evans at NXT Heatwave on August 24.
-At NXT No Mercy on September 27, Femi lost the NXT Championship to Ricky Saints, ending his reign at 263 days.
-He returned on the November 11 episode of NXT to confront Saints.
+At NXT No Mercy on September 27, Femi lost the NXT Championship to Ricky Saints, ending his first reign at 263 days, but regained the title on December 6 at NXT Deadline.
+As a result, Femi wrestled his main roster debut match against Undisputed WWE Champion Cody Rhodes in a non-title Champion vs. Champion match at Saturday Night's Main Event XLII on December 13, which ended in a no-contest after interference from Drew McIntyre.
+After successfully defending the title against Leon Slater at NXT: New Year's Evil on January 6, 2026, Femi left the NXT Championship belt in the ring.
+The next day, it was revealed that Femi had officially vacated the title, ending his reign at 32 days.